 - When do you have the least distractions?

-This is something that you will need to decide that works best for you.
+This is something that you will need to decide what will work best for you.

 Some people can quickly find themselves getting distracted by noise.
 If this is you, you will need to find the quietest part of your home to sit and write.